bentomhall/nih-system/homebrewery/world/player-options.md

 - You can Shove or Grapple instead of making a regular Opportunity Attack.

 ### Everything's a Weapon
 Beginning at 9th level, you've discovered that the same techniques you use with your weapons also applies to other situations.
 Choose one of the approaches below.
 You can change your approach when you finish a long or short rest.
 **Direct.** When you make an ability check involving Intimidation, Athletics, or any ability check involving Constitution, you may add twice your proficiency bonus instead of any proficiency (including none) that may have applied.
-:
+\column
 **Gregarious.** When you make an ability check involving Charisma or Insight, you may add twice your proficiency bonus instead of any proficiency (including none) that may have applied.
-:
 **Inquisitive.** When you make an ability check involving Intelligence, Insight, or Animal Handling, you may add twice your proficiency bonus instead of any proficiency (including none) that may have applied.
-:
 **Intuitive.** When you make an ability check involving Wisdom or any saving throw against being charmed or scryed on, you may add twice your proficiency bonus instead of any proficiency (including none) that may have applied.
-:
 **Subtle.** When you make an ability check involving Acrobatics, Stealth, Sleight of Hand, or Deception, you may add twice your proficiency bonus instead of any proficiency (including none) that may have applied.

 ### Indomitable